migration

 The eProviderSolutions to Stedi clearinghouse transition

 CollaborateMD's built-in clearinghouse is eProviderSolutions (ePS), an EverHealth sibling to DrChrono.
-Every 837 submission, every 835 ERA, every 270/271 eligibility check runs through ePS.
-When CollaborateMD transitioned from Change Healthcare to ePS, billing companies that were not notified in time reported unexpected bills because payer agreements were still pointing to the old clearinghouse submitter ID.
-Clearinghouse enrollment relationships are active agreements tied to specific submitter IDs — changing clearinghouses means updating each one individually.
+Every 837 submission, 835 ERA, and 270/271 eligibility check runs through ePS.
+When CollaborateMD moved from Change Healthcare to ePS, billing companies not notified in time saw unexpected bills because payer agreements still pointed at the old submitter ID.
+Clearinghouse enrollments are active agreements tied to specific submitter IDs, so changing clearinghouses means updating each one individually.

 Moving to Stedi requires fresh transaction enrollment for every payer where you need 837 submission, 835 ERA receipt, or 270/271 eligibility.
-ERA enrollment carries a specific sequencing risk: submitting Stedi ERA enrollment immediately overrides ePS ERA routing for that payer, stopping 835 files from flowing to CollaborateMD.
-If legacy claims for that payer are still being worked in CollaborateMD, the closeout team will not receive the ERA.
-The sequence that works: complete Stedi 837 enrollment first, start submitting new claims through Stedi, and hold ERA cutover until the last open legacy claims for that payer have received their final remittance.
+ERA enrollment carries a sequencing risk: submitting Stedi ERA enrollment overrides ePS ERA routing for that payer immediately, stopping 835 files from reaching CollaborateMD.
+If legacy claims for that payer are still being worked there, the closeout team never gets the ERA.
+The sequence that works: complete Stedi 837 enrollment first, start submitting new claims through Stedi, and hold ERA cutover until the last open legacy claims for that payer have their final remittance.

 EDI enrollment is the long pole

 Enrollment determines cutover readiness, not data migration.
-A few realities that specifically bite when switching from ePS:
+The realities that bite when switching off ePS:

-835 ERA enrollment and 837 claim submission enrollment are separate at most payers.
-A billing company can complete 837 enrollment and start submitting claims while ERA enrollment is still pending, but those ERAs come back as paper EOBs requiring manual posting.
-At scale, that backlog outlasts the transition period.
+835 ERA enrollment and 837 claim-submission enrollment are separate at most payers.
+You can complete 837 enrollment and start submitting claims while ERA enrollment is still pending, but those ERAs come back as paper EOBs that require manual posting.
+At scale, that backlog outlasts the transition.

 Medicare administrative contractors process EDI enrollment forms within fifteen business days.
-State Medicaid plans tend to run four to eight weeks.
-The Anthem and Elevance family routes through Availity as their preferred EDI gateway; BCBS varies by state enrollment office.
-For a billing company with thirty active payers across ten clients, the enrollment workstream spans the entire migration calendar.
+State Medicaid plans run four to eight weeks.
+The Anthem and Elevance family routes through Availity as its preferred EDI gateway; BCBS varies by state enrollment office.
+For a billing company with thirty active payers across ten clients, enrollment spans the entire migration calendar.

 Start enrollment the day the contract is signed.
 Submit forms for each top-ten payer by claim volume on day one and track status weekly.
-The clients that hit day thirty and discover 835 files for their two largest payers are not yet arriving treated enrollment as a week-two task.
+The clients who reach day thirty without 835 files from their two largest payers are the ones who treated enrollment as a week-two task.

 Parallel-run plan

 The legacy A/R closeout and the forward-only Medi cutover run alongside each other for two weeks at minimum.
-New billing on Medi starts the day after cutover for any encounter after the cutover date.
-CollaborateMD stays active for pre-cutover claims, receiving ERAs through ePS for sixty to ninety days.
+Medi takes any encounter dated after cutover; CollaborateMD stays active for pre-cutover claims, receiving ERAs through ePS for sixty to ninety days.
 Both systems post ERAs for the first two to three weeks so totals reconcile by payer, day by day.
-The outgoing CollaborateMD account reports A/R aging weekly until legacy claims are either paid or documented for write-off.
+The CollaborateMD account reports A/R aging weekly until legacy claims are paid or documented for write-off.

-The hardest reconciliation category is the payer where ERA routing transferred to Stedi before all legacy claims settled.
-Any 835 for a legacy claim arriving through Stedi after the ePS override needs to be matched to the CollaborateMD claim record and posted there — not applied against an unrelated Medi claim.
-Daily reconciliation meetings for the first two weeks catch these before they age.
+The hardest reconciliation category is the payer whose ERA routing moved to Stedi before all its legacy claims settled.
+Any 835 for a legacy claim that arrives through Stedi after the ePS override has to be matched to the CollaborateMD claim record and posted there, not applied against an unrelated Medi claim.
+Daily reconciliation for the first two weeks catches these before they age.

 A practice-by-practice rollout protects everyone

-Migrating all client practices simultaneously compresses every enrollment delay and data mapping issue into a single weekend.
-The shape that survives real-world friction is staggered.
+Migrating every client practice at once compresses every enrollment delay and data-mapping issue into a single weekend.
+A staggered rollout survives real-world friction.

-Choose the smallest client with the cleanest payer mix and the fewest active denials for cutover one.
-Run that practice end-to-end in Medi for two complete weeks before moving the next.
-Apply what the first cutover revealed: the payer that took four weeks to enroll, the posting preset that needed a different write-off code, the ePS enrollment that required a manual agreement form update before Stedi could take over.
+Pick the smallest client with the cleanest payer mix and the fewest active denials for cutover one.
+Run that practice end-to-end in Medi for two full weeks before moving the next, and apply what the first cutover taught: the payer that took four weeks to enroll, the posting preset that needed a different write-off code, the ePS enrollment that required a manual agreement-form update before Stedi could take over.

-A book of eight clients moves in six to eight weeks.
-A book of twenty clients moves in three to four months.
-Move last: clients with the largest open denial inventory, those where ePS enrollment had unresolved error codes, and those with the most document storage requiring archival before the CollaborateMD account closes.
+For a ready book, around a day per practice is a reasonable cutover estimate.
+Move last the clients with the largest open denial inventory, those whose ePS enrollment had unresolved error codes, and those with the most document storage to archive before the CollaborateMD account closes.

 What does not migrate, and what to do about it

-Open-claim follow-up notes do not survive any export.
-For every claim still open at cutover — denied, appealed, in follow-up, or awaiting remittance — copy the working notes into a handoff document that stays with the legacy A/R closeout team.
+Open-claim follow-up notes survive no export.
+For every claim still open at cutover (denied, appealed, in follow-up, or awaiting remittance), copy the working notes into a handoff document that stays with the legacy A/R closeout team.

 In-flight appeals do not migrate.
 Document each open appeal with the payer reference number, submission date, appeal level, the CARC and RARC codes from the original denial, supporting documentation, and next-action date.
 Payer deadlines do not pause for a migration.

-ePS clearinghouse enrollments do not transfer.
-Per-payer custom scrub rules — CCI, NCD/LCD, LMRP, modifier validations — need to be rebuilt in Medi.
+ePS clearinghouse enrollments do not transfer, and per-payer custom scrub rules (CCI, NCD/LCD, LMRP, modifier validations) have to be rebuilt in Medi.
 Document the rules that matter most and plan implementation time for each before that client's cutover.

 What absolutely must move